 - 10.13.1.
 Resonate is a Keyword referring to an ability that accompanies the execution of the action "reveal a specified card in your hand" in the cost of its automatic ability.
 This Keyword is not an ability per se, and has no meaning in terms of effects. - 10.13.2.
 All abilities written as "(Ability Category Icon) Resonate (Text)" or abilities of event cards written as "Resonate (Text)" are abilities possessing the Keyword "Resonate". - 10.13.3.
-"When (player) uses "Resonate"" refers to "when (player) finishes paying the cost for an ability that possesses the Keyword "Resonate"".
+"When you use "Resonate"" refers to "During the resolution of an effect of an ability possessing "Resonate", when a cost is paid, and an effect is executed afterward".